cyhyraethz/d2-sp-mods/README.md

 ## Features

-Many of these features can be enabled and disable in the included config files.
+Many of these features can be enabled and disable in the included config files

 #### PlugY